The Religious Diversity Centre in Aotearoa New Zealand

 - opportunities to value the traditional arts and other creative expressions in the religions.

-The Trustees on the initial Religious Diversity Trust Board have wide professional and academic experience working with religious diversity at home and abroad.
-They were selected at a national event ‘To Gather the Vision’ held in Auckland early in 2015.
-This event involved members of the Buddhist, Christian, Hindu, Jewish, Muslim, and Sikh religions in order to begin the work of establishing a national trust with an operating Religious Diversity Centre.
-The Trustees who undertook to establish the Centre are:
+The Trustees on the Religious Diversity Trust Board have wide professional and academic experience working with religious diversity at home and abroad.
+The Initial Trustees were selected at a national event ‘To Gather the Vision’ held in Auckland early in 2015.
+The current Trustees (2018) are:

 • Jocelyn Armstrong, Chair, Religious Diversity Trust; multifaith educator

-• Dr Kevin Clements, Director, Centre for Peace and Conflict Studies, Otago University
+• Dr Kevin Clements, Peace and Conflict Studies, Otago University

 • Dr Jenny Te Pā Daniel, Public Theologian, Educational consultant